Adelost/piano-video-2-midi/README.md

 ## Alternatives

-Each solution often comes with different benefits and drawbacks.
-If this program did not solve your problem feel free to check out these
+If this program did not fit your use case feel free to check out these
  alternatives:

   * Transcribes music to MIDI using a pretrained neural network in your browser using WebGL (not perfect but still quite impressive):